On any Western Canada itinerary, marvelling at all the best things to do in Lake Louise is a must.

-Among the most popular places to go in Banff National Park, Lake Louise attracts travellers from all around the world to dazzle at its turquoise hues set to a stunning backdrop of the Canadian Rockies.
+Lake Louise is among the most popular places to go in Banff National Park.
+Its turquoise hues, set to a stunning backdrop of the Canadian Rockies, dazzles visitors from around the world.

 Not sure what to do in Lake Louise?
 Get started planning your trip to this top Canadian destination with this guide to the best places to visit in Lake Louise, Alberta…